skip to content

 00:47:27 - Anthony Campolo

-Just.
-We'll go there.
-We'll see where we go.
+Just, we'll go there, we'll see where we go.
 But don't worry about anything else.

 00:47:31 - Scott Steinlage

 She'll jump on.
-It'll be.
+It'll be quick.
+HTML is good.

 00:47:33 - Anthony Campolo